Non-uniqueness of Leray-Hopf solutions for stochastic forced Navier-Stokes equations: Deterministic force in a dense set

 where $L_{ss}$ was defined in \eqref{def:Lss}.
 This problem can be solved by a fix point argument.
 By Duhamel formula, we have

 and we define the norm with some $\eps>0$, $a$ given in \eqref{def:a} and $T\in\R$.
 In view of Lemma \ref{lem:Lss} we have for $\tau\in \mR$, $0<\delta<\varepsilon$

-Then we could use fixed point argument in a small ball in $X_T$ by choosing $T$ very negative and obtain Now, we find a suitable solution $U$ for \eqref{eq6} provided $\|F\|_{X_T}<\infty$.
+Then we apply a fixed point argument in a small ball in $X_T$ by choosing $T$ very negative and obtain Now, we find a suitable solution $U$ for \eqref{eq6} provided $\|F\|_{X_T}<\infty$.
 Define and it is easy to see that $u$ is a solution to \eqref{eq4}.
 Since $f\in Y$, we have $\|F\|_{X_T}<\infty$.
 In fact, we have and The last claim is obtained by change of variables.
 The proof is complete. \end{proof}

 Proposition \ref{pro:1} and \cite[Theorem 1.3]{ABC22} imply that $u+\bar u$ is a Leray--Hopf solution to the forced Navier--Stokes equations \eqref{eq1}.